minerupset/minerupset.github.io/code-library/docs/index.md

 I will try and organize topics first by language, and then grouping ideas together.
 Where relevant, I'll also try and cross reference similar themes from one language to another, whether highlighting similarities or differences.
 I won't pretend I'll be deeply rigorous on those elements, but I'll try and be as consistent as I can, and cite my sources so that I'm not just a crackpot.

 I have historically worked exclusively with Microsoft and Windows, but I am making the push towards UNIX based systems (currently working on a Mac).
-There may be a bit of cross over between the `Ctrl` key and the `Command` key, but you should be able to figure that out with some quick googling.
+There may be a bit of cross over between the `Ctrl` key and the `Command` key, but you should be able to figure that out with some quick searching.
 <br>

 ## Acknowledgements / Where I Learn the Most